RCA receiving tube manual, 1964 edition

 RCA receiving tube manual audio amp schematic diagram, C 1964

-This is a single channel unit, for stereo, it would need to be duplicated.
-Also, I would loose the tube rectifier in favor of a solid state full wave bridge, that would simplify T2 somewhat.
+This is a single-channel unit, for stereo, it would need to be duplicated.
+Also, I would lose the tube rectifier in favor of a solid-state full wave bridge, which would simplify T2 somewhat.
 The OA2 could also be changed to a diode.
-Looks like unbalanced audio in, which could be modified with an input transformer.
+Looks like unbalanced audio, which could be modified with an input transformer.

 Another interesting diagram is this one, which can be used as a mic preamp: